 6.7.5 Microntroller Software

 The MCU program logic diagram can be seen in Figure 6.27.
-Although the logic flow for the MCU module is farily complicated, it can be broken down into two sections: the initialization and integrity checks, and the main logic loop.
+Although the logic flow for the MCU module is fairly complicated, it can be broken down into two sections: the initialization and integrity checks, and the main logic loop.
 The diagram only contains the main functionality of the modules program, smaller functions will be briefly discussed later.
 The state machine diagram for the MCU module and its software can be seen in Figure 6.27.
 To gain a better understanding of the diagram, key features will be highlighted.
 Those not highlighted should be explained by the diagram itself.

 The MCU module program starts with initialisation.
 The initialisation carried out entails setting up registers for the required inputs and outputs, including PWM and ADC channels.
 The Timers and UART channels are also set up.
 Lastly, the address of the module is saved from the DIP switch, meaning the address is only recorded once.
 If the address is changed, the module would need a reset in order for it to take effect.
 Once initialisation is finished, the integrity checks begin.
-The first check is the ”Mode” check, which determines whether the module must run the dispensary or the calibration task.
+The first check is the "Mode” check, which determines whether the module must run the dispensary or the calibration task.
 If the calibration mode is selected, the module will run through different angles on the servo motor for loading and dropping a component.
 The module will hold at each angle for a set period of time and the angle on the servo can be adjusted to match the delivery mechanism using the potentiometer.
 If in delivery mode, the module will run the dispensary task when requested via the UART communications over the RS485 bus.
 The module will idle in a low power state until serial data is received.
 This low power state releases the angle on the servo by using a 0% pwm and turning off the red and yellow LED.
 The check for Jam or Empty states are done next, which will have been set if a previous attempt at dispensing occurs during a Jam or if the tube on the delivery mechanism is empty.
 The only way to reset this flag is by sending a free command from the master.
 Two other major checks need explaining.
-The first being ”Is IC In Bucket”, which is the sampling of the IR sensor on the bucket to determine if there a component in the bucket.
-Second is the ”Is IC In Tube”, which is the sampling
+The first being "Is IC In Bucket”, which is the sampling of the IR sensor on the bucket to determine if there a component in the bucket.
+Second is the "Is IC In Tube”, which is the sampling